jitsi/handbook/docs/dev-guide/ljm-api.md

            - `max` - Maximum fps
         9. `desktopSharingSourceDevice` - The device id or label for a video input source that should be used for screensharing.
         10. `facingMode` - facing mode for a camera (possible values - 'user', 'environment')
-    - firePermissionPromptIsShownEvent - optional boolean parameter.
+        11. `firePermissionPromptIsShownEvent` - optional boolean parameter.
 If set to `true`, `JitsiMediaDevicesEvents.PERMISSION_PROMPT_IS_SHOWN` will be fired when browser shows gUM permission prompt.
+        12. `fireSlowPromiseEvent` - optional boolean parameter.
+If set to `true`, `JitsiMediaDevicesEvents.USER_MEDIA_SLOW_PROMISE_TIMEOUT` will be fired when browser takes too long to resolve the gUM promise.
+This event is mutual exclusive with the above `JitsiMediaDevicesEvents.PERMISSION_PROMPT_IS_SHOWN` event
+    - `firePermissionPromptIsShownEvent` - __DEPRECATED__.
+Use options.firePermissionPromptIsShownEvent instead

 * `JitsiMeetJS.createTrackVADEmitter(localAudioDeviceId, sampleRate, vadProcessor)` - Creates a TrackVADEmitter service that connects an audio track to a VAD (voice activity detection) processor in order to obtain VAD scores for individual PCM audio samples.
     - `localAudioDeviceId` - The target local audio device.